 An employer can only be held liable for punitive damages for the conduct of an employee if the employer “actively and knowingly participated” in the conduct; “knowingly condoned, ratified, or consented” to the conduct; or “engaged in conduct that constituted gross negligence.

-The most important thing is that you seek immediately legal advice after you have been involved in an auto accident.
-The Russo Firm provides a free confidential case consultation.
+The most important thing is that you seek immediate legal advice after you have been involved in an auto accident.
+The Russo Firm provides a free, confidential case consultation.

 Contact Our Experienced Motorcycle Accident Lawyers For A Free Case Evaluation

 If you or a loved one has suffered a personal injury from a motorcycle accident, call The Russo Firm at 844-847-8300 or contact us online to talk with an experienced personal injury lawyer about your case.
 If you can’t travel to our office, we will come to you, or we can work by phone, fax, email or other methods of communication.
 Remember, you pay no fee unless we obtain compensation for you